arctop/android-sdk/README.md

-# Neuos™ Software Development Kit (SDK)
+# Arctop Native Android SDK (Software Development Kit)

-The Neuos SDK public repository contains everything you need to connect your application to Neuos services.
+The Arctop SDK repository contains everything you need to connect your application to Arctop services.

 # Background

-Neuos is a noninvasive neural interface technology that is the fruit of deep R&D performed by Arctop Inc. It is fully working, developed, and comes out of proven research — a reference you may find helpful is a peer-reviewed article in Frontiers in Computational Neuroscience where Neuos SDK was used for a personalized audio application: https://www.frontiersin.org/articles/10.3389/fncom.2021.760561/full
+Arctop platform is a noninvasive neural interface technology that is the fruit of deep R&D performed by Arctop Inc. It is fully working, developed, and comes out of proven research — a reference you may find helpful is a peer-reviewed article in Frontiers in Computational Neuroscience where Arctop SDK was used for a personalized audio application: https://www.frontiersin.org/articles/10.3389/fncom.2021.760561/full

-The current version of Neuos provides three unique brain data streams: Focus, Enjoyment, and 'The Zone' (aka flow-state).
+The current version of Arctop app provides three unique brain data streams: Focus, Enjoyment, and 'The Zone' (aka flow-state).
 It also provides streams of body data: Head Motion - which is composed of both Gyroscope and Accelerometer data, also available as raw sensor data.
 All in real-time!
 Meaning new data points several times a second.
 This new data can be used to, for example, monitor brain health from home, create adaptive features that enhance applications by making them "smarter" and more user-centric, or during app development to quantitatively a/b test different  experiences.

-In short, Neuos brings a new stream of information direct from brain to computer and it can be used to power all sorts of applications/uses.
+In short, Arctop app brings a new stream of information direct from brain to computer and it can be used to power all sorts of applications/uses.

-One way Neuos achieves its high performance analysis is by calibrating itself to each new user.
-This allows the brain pattern analysis that Neuos performs to be customized and take into account each person's baseline.
-More information about the calibration is provided in the section [Verify a user is calibrated for Neuos](https://github.com/arctop/Neuos-SDK#verify-a-user-is-calibrated-for-neuos).
+One way Arctop achieves its high performance analysis is by calibrating itself to each new user.
+This allows the brain pattern analysis that we performs to be customized and take into account each person's baseline.
+More information about the calibration is provided in the section [Verify a user is calibrated for Arctop](https://github.com/arctop/Neuos-SDK#verify-a-user-is-calibrated-for-neuos).
 Calibration is required only one-time for each user and takes approximately 10 minutes to complete.

 # Installation

 To add the SDK to your project use **ONE** of the following methods:

-1. Use [JitPack](https://jitpack.io/private#arctop/Neuos-SDK) to install the SDK as a dependency with gradle or maven.
+1. Use [JitPack](https://jitpack.io/private#arctop/android-sdk) to install the SDK as a dependency with gradle or maven.
 (Recommended)
 2. Clone the repository locally, and add it as a module into your Android project.

 # Package structure